Nordskog/SkypeAutoBlock/README.md

-Simple Xposed Framework module that automatically blocks (and reports as spam) all contact requests.
+Simple Xposed Framework module that automatically denies (and reports as spam) all contact requests.

-The PC version of Skype will usually notice the contact request before mobile devices, but will update once it realizes the contact was block from another device.
+The PC version of Skype will usually notice the contact request before mobile devices, but will update once it realizes the contact was blocked from another device.

 ___